arbyste/jp-mining-note/docs/docs/setupanki.md

 > Code: `2055492159`

-Required for Yomichan and most other Anki-related automated tasks to work.
+Required for Yomitan and most other Anki-related automated tasks to work.
 I use the default config that comes with the add-on.

 If you installed JPMN Manager, you likely already have this installed.